albertotonda/albertotonda.github.io/content/publication/mouhrim-2022-towards/index.md

   insect production chains.
 Future works will take into account more extensive models, able to simulate scenarios in different European countries, and include parts of the chain such as transportation of goods to and from the production facilities.'
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3520304.3528898
 links:
 - name: URL
   url: https://doi.org/10.1145/3520304.3528898
 ---